The following topics are included in this guide:

 Contributions can take the form of new components or features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes, optimizations, or just good suggestions.

-Often when the Community Engineering Team works on reviewing the suggested changes, we will add a label to the issue to indicate certain information, like status or who is working the issue.
+Often when the Community Engineering Team works on reviewing the suggested changes, we will add a label to the issue to indicate certain information, like the status or who is working the issue.
 If you’re ever curious what the different labels mean, see the table below for an explanation of each one.

 Please refer to Magento Contributor Agreement for detailed information about the License Agreement.
 All contributors are required to submit a click-through form to agree to the terms.